justatouch09/PracticeProblemsAssignment/README.md

 ```

-## Write all of these as static methods in the Main class, and demonstrate their functionality by calling them from the main method.
+## Write all of these as static methods in the Main class, and demonstrate their functionality by writing tests for them.